johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net.md

 >Display a text box for a user to type in a product name.
 Once they've typed in a few characters, populate a side bar displaying the full name of every product that starts with the typed in letters.
 Then for each product returned look up the top 10 customers for each.
 The product names must be displayed as soon as they are available, and the customer data must be filled in as it arrives.
 The application must remain usable while the data is being populated.

-To make things interesting, we're going to presume that the list of products and top 10 customer list all come from their own distinct services.
+To make things interesting, we're going to presume that distinct synchronous services already exist to lookup the list of products and customer list .
 To add an additional wrinkle, there are actually 3 different product catalogs that we must check, and there is no existing service to provide an aggregate search across all 3.

 Most developers will read that and immediately start thinking of asynchronous callbacks.
 They are probably thinking this is do-able, but it is going to be ugly.
 The power of the Rx extensions is that it allows us to turn this into a very elegant solution.